luizbgomide/sovereign/spells.md

 #### Typhoon
 The caster unleashes a consuming destruction on a visible point within three thousand feet.

-A torrent of eldritch ruin rains down from the heavens on everything within up to a two hundred foot radius per caster level, inflicting 1d8 damage per caster level with a Physical save for half damage, and automatically killing all targets with 4 or fewer hit dice.
+A torrent of eldritch ruin rains down from the heavens on everything within up to a two hundred foot radius per caster level, inflicting 1d8 damage per caster level with a Physical save for half damage, and automatically killing all targets with 4 or fewer HD.

 This damage is sufficient to destroy any wooden or lightly-built stone structure and will seriously damage even fortifications.
 The caster can tighten the radius down to a minimum of 20 feet, but cannot be selective about targets within that area.